2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 19. Las Vegas Raiders: Jordan Love, QB, Utah

-In my first couple of mock drafts, I did not have Love being drafted in the first round, but in my final one, I do.
+In my first couple of mock drafts, I did not have Love being drafted in the first round.
+In my final one, I do.
 Jon Gruden wants to move on from Derek Carr.
-Marcus Mariota was brought in, but I think drafting Love gives Gruden a quarterback he can develop.
+Marcus Mariota was brought in, but I think drafting Love gives Gruden the quarterback he can develop.

 20. Jacksonville Jaguars: Kristian Fulton, CB, LSU

 The Jaguars could get lucky again in the first round and add the best defender on the board.
-Fulton is a 5-11, 197 pound, 2019 All-SEC selection who has an all-around game, he has excellent footwork and can hang with any wide receiver.
+Fulton is a 5-foot-11, 197-pound, 2019 All-SEC selection who has an all-around game.
+He has excellent footwork and can hang with any wide receiver.

-Betting Tip: Fulton under 25.5 is -105 on the William Hill Sportsbook.
+Betting Tip: Fulton under pick 25.5 is -105 on the William Hill Sportsbook.

 21. Philadelphia Eagles: Justin Jefferson, WR, LSU

 Philadelphia needs to add a top-notch wide receiver.
-Other teams will try to get ahead of them to get their hands on the LSU standout wide receiver.
-The Eagles will take Jefferson if he is there.
+Other teams will try to get ahead of them to get their hands on the LSU standout wide receiver, but the Eagles will take Jefferson if he's there.

-Fantasy Advice: Jefferson will have to step up and be a reliable target for Carson Wentz right away, he will be owned in all 12-team leagues.
+Fantasy Advice: Jefferson will have to step up and be a reliable target for Carson Wentz right away.
+He should be owned in all 12-team leagues.

-Betting Tip: Jefferson under 21.5 is -140 on the William Hill Sportsbook
+Betting Tip: Jefferson under pick 21.5 is -140 on the William Hill Sportsbook.

 22. Minnesota Vikings: A.J.
 Terrell, CB, Clemson